One hose, or two?

 While single-hose portable air

-maximum cooling performance, a dual-hose model is your best bet.
-There are a
+best and most energy-efficient cooling performance, a dual-hose model is your top

 Whynter dual-hose portable air